superlistapp/super_editor/doc/website/source/super-editor/guides/getting-started/assemble-a-document.md

 document.deleteNodeAt(2);
 ```

-If your goal is to use a `MutableDocument` in an editor experience, consider wrapping the
+In general you shouldn't directly alter a `MutableDocument` because the intention of a
-`MutableDocument` in an `Editor`, and then use the standard edit pipeline to alter the document's
+`MutableDocument` is to power an `Editor`.
+Once you give a `MutableDocument` to an `Editor`,
-content.
+it's important that you only alter the document through `EditRequest`s to the `Editor`.